ControlSystemStudio/phoebus/core/pva/TLS.md

 Step 2: Create a client TRUSTSTORE to register the public server key
 -------

-Clients check this list of public keys to identify trusted servers.
+Clients check a list of public keys to identify trusted servers.
-Clients can technically use the keystore we just created, but they should really only have access to the server's public key.
+Clients can technically use the keystore we just created, but they should really only have access to the server's public key, not the server's private key.
 In addition, you may want to add public keys from more than one server into the client truststore.